Cash Back vs. Flexible Points Credit Cards

 Advertiser Disclosure: The Rewards Mom has partnered with CardRatings for our coverage of credit card products.
 The Rewards Mom and CardRatings may receive a commission from card issuers.

 I’ll never forget the moment I stretched out in a lie-flat seat on my flight to Rome.
 The ticket would have cost nearly $2,800.
 Instead, I used 60,000 points I’d earned from my credit card.
 If I had chosen cash back, those same points would have given me about $600 off my statement.
-Both are valuable, but when the difference is $2,200, there’s really no comparison in my book.
+Both are valuable, but when the difference is $2,200, there’s really no comparison of the value.

 If you’re just getting started with points, my Beginner’s Guide is a great place to start.